cmu-sei/juneberry/juneberry/documentation/property_inference_attack_configuration_specification.md

-Attack Configuration Specification
+Property Inference Attack Configuration Specification
 ==========

 # Introduction

-This document describes the schema for the JSON formatted attack configuration file.
+This document describes the schema for the JSON formatted attack configuration file that was designed to carry out a property inference attack.

-In Juneberry, an attack sequence consists of three phases and two universes.
+The property inference attack sequence consists of three phases and two universes.
 The universes describe the full scope of dataset properties, with some properties belonging to the "superset" universe and the remaining properties belonging to the "disjoint" universe.